HomeManifestoWMail ezineEssaysSolutionsFree eBooksQuotations

 Sen. Hillary Rodham Clinton of New York

 Sen. Hillary Rodham Clinton of New York Don't think she will make it, though the party pols want her.
-America is not ready to elect a woman, and her stands too often favor the Establishment (and not the People).
+America is not ready to elect a woman, and her stands too often favor the Corporatist Establishment (and not the People).

 U.S. Senate website